jayj/jayj-quicktag/README.md

 ## Changelog

 ### 1.3.0
-* Options page tested with MP6
+* Settings page tested with MP6
 * An example quicktag is showed when adding a new quicktag
+* Added a drop zone when dragging a quicktag
 * The plugin name in the menu can now be translated
 * Removed install function that added a example quicktag as it's not needed anymore
 * Added minified version of the admin javascript